-One simple thing companies miss about their data
+One simple thing companies miss about their Data

 There is one simple thing most companies miss about their data.
 It has been instrumental in my work as a data professional ever since.

-When you can't see the wood for the trees
+Can't see the trees for the wood

 Regarding data, we regularly cannot see the wood for the trees.
 It happened to me when I worked at a startup a decade ago when the brilliant Ted Dunning visited us.
 We did the horse and pony show to impress him with the cool stuff we built.
 He listened, and the comment that stuck with me was, "all the successful startups I have seen measure themselves".